 New York City is full of great dog walks, runs and parks.
 City parks have four designations for dogs: no dogs allowed, dogs on leash, off-leash and dog runs.
 There also are many great running courses for you and your best friend.
 Nevertheless, given all the different types of dogs and dog owners, preferences vary widely.
 By Jessica Allen.

 A recent redesign has seen the dog runs in Washington Square Park shifted eastward.
 That’s plural: a big dog run for big dogs, and a small dog run for smaller ones.
-Now both boast a beautiful view of the arch and the fountain.
-On any given day you can see Yorkshire terriers and poodles, labs and golden retrievers, some of the city’s most popular (pupular?) breeds, in addition to NYU students, buskers, tourists, actors, kids, teenagers, office workers, and everyone else who flocks to this popular park in Greenwich Village.
+Both boast a beautiful view of the arch and the fountain.
+On any given day you can see Yorkshire terriers and poodles, labs and golden retrievers, some of the city’s most popular (pupular?) breeds, in addition to NYU students, buskers, tourists, actors, kids, teenagers, office workers, and everyone else who flocks to this Greenwich Village park.

 Of course, dog runs are for dogs, but dogs generally mean people, and people aren’t always as impressed with sandy, soft-on-the-paws gravel and squeaky toys.
 Dog Run 105 on the Upper West Side caters to dogs’ two-legged companions with various meetups and volunteer opportunities (the dog run is publicly owned but privately maintained).
-During the summer, the bi-level Hudson Beach Cafe nearby offers hamburgers, frothy drinks, and great sunsets.
 For more information about ongoing renovations, follow the dog run on Twitter.